bianshuyang/Summer_Validate/readme.md

 Always submit a main file.
 Either main.cpp; main.java; main.c; or main.py.
 The test.py is for testing the output.
 # Difference with the real ICPC
 A real test will: have a time limit to work on; do not tell you the correct answer, not even that if you get wrong answer or not; have a penalty for wrong answer.
-However, running a test like this is too hard, requiring $erver$, good organization.
+However, running a test like this is too hard, requiring servers and good organization.
 For the courtesy, you are given a chance to look at all hidden test cases.
 You will not be likely to be penalized.
 And you won't have a time limit for solving the problem, although the program has to be terminated within a reasonable time limit.
 # How does Github classroom work for me?
 The github action will tell if you pass or not.